christophercrouzet/gorilla/README.rst

    $ python tests/run.py

-It is also possible to run specific tests by passinga space-separated list of partial names to match:
+It is also possible to run specific tests by passing a space-separated list of partial names to match:

 .. code-block:: bash